IKIM-Essen/ClusterDocs/docs/concepts/why-not-kubernetes-everywhere.md

 requiring a Docker daemon or turning the container runtime into another scheduler.

-For these workloads the important questions are things such as:
+For these workloads the important questions include:

 - how many CPUs, how much RAM, how long, and whether a GPU is required;
 - which jobs are waiting and why;